AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - When performing bulk activation, the package creation adds filters for all paths listed under the `fileReference` property of a page, including external and peer paths.
 (GUIDES-24887)
 - When publishing using a custom preset with content that contains links to PDFs without the scope set as external, the process fails to complete.
 (GUIDES-21708)
 - Salesforce publishing fails with an application error, when a topic with the same name and URL already exists.
 (GUIDES-32390)
-- When changes to an output preset in a Folder profile are applied to existing maps, the saved **Publish Context** for the AEM Sites preset is reset.
-(GUIDES-38377)
 - Auto-hyphenation is not being applied in Native PDF output, even when the **Use automatic hyphenation** setting is enabled for the output preset.
 (GUIDES-19703)

 ## Translation